 The majority of neighbourhoods in North Toronto have a higher population of seniors living alone, compared to the rest of the Toronto Central LHIN.
 In fact, in Mount Pleasant West, 58% of seniors live alone.

-Home Alone: A Portrait Series, takes you into the lives of three seniors, including 103 year-old SPRINT Senior Care client Mr. Kwok.
-Mr. Kwok lives in one of the four Toronto Community Housing buildings from which SPRINT Senior Care provides services to around 160 seniors.
-Listen to his story below.
+Home Alone: A Portrait Series, takes you into the lives of seniors, including 103 year-old SPRINT Senior Care client Mr. Kwok and 92 year-old SPRINT Senior Care client Ms. Palmer, who both live in one of the four Toronto Community Housing buildings from which SPRINT Senior Care provides services to around 160 seniors.
+Listen to their stories below.

 Source: Toronto Central LHIN